no00ne/CS305-2025Spring-FinalProject/README.md

 * Check if the block exists in the local blockchain.
 If yes, drop the block.

 * Check if the previous block of the block exists in the local blockchain.
 If not, add the block to the list of orphaned blocks (`orphan_blocks`).
-If yes, add the block to the local blockchain.
+If yes, add the block (for full peer) or the block header (for lightweight peer) to the local blockchain.

 * Check if the block is the previous block of blocks in `orphan_blocks`.
 If yes, add the orphaned blocks to the local blockchain.